 Gastroesophageal Reflux Disease Factors

-Reducing GERD Symptoms with Diet and Changes
+Reducing GERD Symptoms with Lifestyle Changes

-Ask A Healer Health Challenge Series
+Ask A Healer Health Challenge Articles

 Food Triggers that May Make Your GERD Symptoms Worse

 This is part of a series on gastroesophageal reflux disease, also known as GERD.
 To get the full benefit, please read the introduction, what is GERD and any subsequent article sections.
+Here we look at lifestyle changes and diet changes your doctor may suggest, to help manage your symptoms.

 Foods that may trigger GERD symptoms: